Stem0794/gmail-mardown/README.md

 This extension allows you to write emails in Markdown when composing a message in Gmail and also supports writing Slack messages in Markdown.
 Convert the Markdown to rich text via the provided context menu item or with the keyboard shortcut `Ctrl+Shift+M`.

 An options page allows you to configure automatic conversion on paste, parser settings, emoji support, and a custom keyboard shortcut.
 The shortcut string recognizes `ctrl`, `shift`, `alt`, and `cmd`/`meta` tokens so macOS users can specify combinations like `cmd+shift+m`.
+When you save a new shortcut it is applied to the extension's command automatically, so there is no need to update it through the **Extension shortcuts** page.

 ## Installation
 1. Clone this repository.